 The internal cultivation of qi (energy) through the practice of taiji and qigong facilitates focus and concentration and enhances the educational experience.
 Through this practice, students learn corrective and therapeutic exercises for their patients and themselves.

 Touch is an integral part of healing.
 By undertaking coursework in tuina and medical qigong students develop skills in palpation and bodywork and learn to harmonize the qi of their patients.
 Specific bodywork clinical internships support clinical skill development.

 Preparing students for future careers is an important part of the AOMA education.
 Coursework in practice management and case management is offered in collaboration with professional experts in topics like business plan development, marketing, and tax planning.
 AOMA also offers extracurricular seminars and career support services like job searching, resume and cover letter writing, and networking support to students and alumni as they embark on their integrative medicine careers.

 - Clinical Education

 At AOMA, clinical education begins in the first term.
 Moving from observation to internship, students amass over 900 hours of patient contact.
-Our partnerships with major hospital systems and local community clinics offer students six distinct clinical environments within which to treat.
-Consequently, AOMA student interns provide Chinese medical services to more than 20,000 patients each year.
+Our partnerships with local community clinics offer students several distinct clinical environments within which to treat.
+Consequently, AOMA student interns provide Chinese medical services to more than 20,000 patient visits each year.

 For information about job placement rates and program costs, please visit Program Disclosures section.